cjn9414/nes-emulator/README.md

 All of the information that follows was found [here](http://www.nesdev.com/NESDoc.pdf).
 I have simply taken notes on what was found from this manual, highlighting the aspects that I found most important.

 ## Hardware
+* NES uses memory mapped I/O for the CPU to communicate to other components
 * 8-bit 2A03 processor for the CPU, developed by NMOS technology
   * Very similar to 8-bit 6502, but is equipped to handle sound, but lacking BCD ability.
   * Little endian processor - addresses are stored in memory least significant byte first